Plon/MasterThesis/LitReview/rl_function_approximation.md

 The test performance of deep RL agents that perform optimally during training has been shown to vary greatly \cite{zhang2018study}.
 Separate training and testing sets with statistically tied data are recommended when training deep RL agents \cite{zhang2018study}.
 Regularization of connection weights lowers the complexity of the network and can mitigate the risk of overfitting \cite{marsland2011machine}.
+Weight decay is frequently used to regularize neural net loss functions by adding the sum of squares of the weights times a constant weight decay parameter $wd \in (0,1]$ \cite{goodfellow2016deep}.
+As the weight decay parameter $wd$ increases, larger weights are punished harsher.
 Dropout is a regularization strategy that has been shown to reduce the risk of overfitting by randomly eliminating non-output nodes and their connections from an ensemble of sub-networks during training \cite{srivastava2014dropout}.